Picture this: It’s the first day of preschool, and the children walk into their new classroom for the first time. They are nervous but excited.

 12- The Calendar

-It’s also a great way to teach kids about the different seasons and the various holidays associated with each month.
+So, it’s a great way to teach kids about the different names of days, weeks, and months along with the various holidays associated with each of them.

 13- The Clock

-A clock is an essential part of every preschool lobby.
-It’s a great way to teach kids about time and how to tell time.
+A clock is an essential part of every preschool lobby to teach kids about time and how to tell time.

-By adding a big size clock in the lobby area, you can make the kids learn about time in a fun way.
+By adding a big size clock in the lobby area, you can make the kids learn about time (hours, minutes, and seconds) in a fun way.

 14- The World Clock